Transforming wholesale telecoms data into profitable decisions with AI

 Many companies focus on the latest AI tools as a path to innovation.
 While adopting trending technologies can drive growth, it’s risky to invest based solely on popularity.

 AI is not just one tool; it’s a spectrum that can be applied in countless different ways to address myriad challenges.
-Simply following trends and hype cycles is the approach that is likely to lead to wasted resources.
-It’s not about using the most popular tool but what is the best fit for your organization’s processes, goals, and needs.
+Simply following trends and hype cycles—particularly around generative AI—often leads to inflated expectations and underwhelming outcomes.
+The real challenge is selecting AI approaches that directly support revenue growth, cost control, and decision velocity.

 2. The research approach